-December and January are the winter months in Cyprus.
-So, it’s time to put away those swimsuits and beach balls and enjoy the quiet winter pleasures here in Cyprus.
+January and February are the winter months in Cyprus, when it’s time to put away those swimsuits and beach balls and enjoy the quiet winter pleasures here in Cyprus.
 “Cyprus is all sun and sand!”
 I hear you say.
-Really though, it’s not.
+Really though, it’s not, says our writer in Cyprus, Helen Epaminonda.
 Here are some quiet hobbies in Cyprus that you can do in the winter months.

 The horse-riding stable that I visit is this one in Limassol.
 It’s a great place for a quiet day out.
 You can take beginners/intermediate riding lessons for adults and children, and there are also therapeutic horse-riding lessons for children and young people with physical and mental disabilities.
 This place also allows you to look after your horse and groom it, and they put on horse-riding trips and events to participate in.